wbechtle/PythonWordFreqCount/README.md

 <h1>Python Word Frequency Counter</h1>

 <h2>Description</h2>
-<p>This project provides the ability to locate a file and count the occurance of each word within the file.</p>
+<p>This project provides the user the ability to locate a file and count the occurrence of each word within the file and output the results to a file.</p>

 <h2>Objectives</h2>
 <ol>